Ulrich Greifelt: Biography

 In February 1942, whilst serving on Himmler's staff, Greifelt wrote a directive for dealing with children in German-occupied Poland.
 He claimed that the Polish government had been responsible for seizing ethnic German children in Poland and placing them in orphanages, and it was the duty of the Nazis to reclaim these children.
 He continued that those who "looked" German should be taken from orphanages, taken for examination at the SS's Race and Settlement Main Office before undergoing extensive psychological study.
 Those that were found to be of desirable racial stock were to be sent to German boarding schools and subsequently made available for adoption by the families of SS members, with their Polish origin to be concealed from any prospective parents.

 After World War II in Europe ended, Greifelt was arrested in May 1945 and tried at the RuSHA trial in Nuremberg in late 1947, where he was accused of being mainly responsible for the expulsion of people from Slovenia, Alsace, Lorraine and Luxembourg.
 Greifelt argued in his defence that he had the welfare of the people whom he expelled at heart and wanted to help them to find "the consolidation of their existence and thereby of their Germanism."
 His claims were rejected and Greifelt was sentenced under recently passed genocide legislation.
 Greifelt was sentenced to life imprisonment on 10 March 1948, being found guilty of war crimes, crimes against humanity, and membership of an illegal organization as an SS member.
-Greifelt died on 6 February 1949, less than year, later while serving his sentence at Landsberg Prison in 1949.
+Greifelt died on 6 February 1949, less than a year later, while serving his sentence at Landsberg Prison in 1949.